 4. Bake for 7 to 9 minutes (7 for soft, 9 for crunchy – like real Oreos) at 375 F. Set on a rack to cool.

-1. Place butter in a mixing bowl, and at low speed, gradually beat in the sugar and vanilla.
+1. Place butter and shortening in a mixing bowl, and at low speed, gradually beat in the sugar and vanilla.

 2. Turn the mixer on high and beat for 2-3 minutes until filling is light and fluffy.